1. About loperamide

 You can take loperamide with or without food.

-- Capsules and tablets - swallow them whole with a drink of water.
+Capsules and tablets: swallow these whole, with a drink of water.

-- Tablets which melt in your mouth - put the tablet on your tongue and let it melt in your saliva.
+Tablets that melt in your mouth: put the tablet on your tongue and let it melt in your saliva.
 You can then swallow it without a drink.
 Do not chew it.

-- Liquid loperamide - this comes with a measuring cup, plastic syringe or spoon to help you measure the right dose.
-If you don't have one, ask your pharmacist.
+Liquid: this comes with a measuring cup, plastic syringe or spoon to help you measure the right dose.
+If you do not have one, ask your pharmacist.
 Do not use a kitchen teaspoon as it will not give the right amount of medicine.

-- capsules or tablets: take 2 capsules or tablets straight away.
+- capsules or tablets: take 2 capsules or tablets, taken immediately.
 Then take 1 capsule or tablet after each runny poo.

-- liquid: take 4 spoonfuls (5ml each) straight away.
+- liquid: four 5ml spoonfuls, taken immediately.
 Then take 2 spoonfuls after each runny poo.

 Stop taking loperamide as soon as your symptoms settle down.

-- 6 capsules or tablets in 24 hours if you bought them from a shop
+- 6 capsules or tablets, if you buy loperamide from a shop

-- 8 capsules or tablets or 16 spoonfuls of liquid (5ml each) in 24 hours if you bought them from a pharmacy or your doctor prescribed loperamide
+- 8 capsules or tablets, or 16 spoonfuls of liquid (5ml each), if you have a prescription or buy loperamide from a pharmacy

 Do not take loperamide for more than 48 hours without talking to a doctor.

 Most cases of diarrhoea get better in 5 to 7 days.
-If your diarrhoea doesn't stop in 7 days, talk to your doctor.
+If your diarrhoea does not stop in 7 days, talk to your doctor.
 It is important to understand the causes and to treat any complications, for instance dehydration.

-- 2 to 4 capsules or tablets spread over the day
+- 2 to 4 capsules or tablets, spaced evenly throughout the day

-- 4 to 8 spoonfuls of liquid loperamide (5ml each) spread over the day
+- 4 to 8 spoonfuls of liquid loperamide (5ml each), spaced evenly throughout the day

-Your doctor will adjust your dose according to your symptoms, up to a maximum of:
+Your doctor will adjust your dose according to your symptoms and how well loperamide is working, up to a maximum of:

 - 8 tablets or capsules in 24 hours